 - 6) All communal doors are fitted with automatic closing devices that are checked on a regular basis by Caretaking Teams as part of their checks.
-Defective closing devices are replaced either by the Caretaking Team(s) or the in-house repairs team(s). - 7) The final exit doors have thumb turn locks and door entry systems installed.
+Defective closing devices are replaced either by the Caretaking Team(s) or the in-house repairs team(s). - 7) The communal fire door at the foot of the escape staircase on the ground floor was found to be catching on flooring, causing the door leaf to be prevented from closing, this defect requires repair.
+See Action 07/07.

+8) The final exit doors have thumb turn locks and door entry systems installed.
 These systems are designed to fail safe i.e. door unlocked in the event of a power failure.
 This prevents residents being locked in or out of the building.

-- 8) There are louvre vents above the final exit doors providing natural ventilation. - 9) Automatic smoke ventilation is employed.
-This is tested, inspected and maintained by a competent procured contractor in accordance with BS7346.
-The frequency for the maintenance checks are twice per year (April and October) of each calendar year.
+9) Automatic smoke ventilation is employed.
+This is tested, inspected, and maintained by an approved contractor in accordance with BS7346.
+The frequency for the maintenance checks is twice per year (April and October).

-10) A Firefighter control switch is located within the ground floor lobby adjacent lift car.
+10) A Firefighter control switch for the AOV is located within the ground floor lobby adjacent lift car.
 The key for the control switch is outside within the Firefighter's White Box to the righthand side of the main entrance.